Kveri/IOUsniffer/README.txt

 == ENCAPSULATION ==
-PCAP tools need to know encapsulation (layer 2 protocol, DLT, LLT, ...) when displaying dumps. because there is no way how to distinguish for example Ethernet from HLDC just by looking at raw data (other than higher layer logic and megabytes of code), this DLT (Datalink Type) is stored inside PCAP file in PCAP header.
+PCAP tools need to know encapsulation (layer 2 protocol, DLT, LLT, ...) when displaying dumps.
+Because there is no way how to distinguish for example Ethernet from HLDC just by looking at raw data (other than higher layer logic and megabytes of code), this DLT (Datalink Type) is stored inside PCAP file in PCAP header.